Carrying a Duo: Joys and Risks of Twin Pregnancies

 If a blood test is ordered to confirm the pregnancy, some women can see much higher hCG counts than are normal.
 The hormone, hCG (Human Chorionic Gonadotropin) is produced during pregnancy and is tested to determine if the pregnancy is viable.
 When hCG is checked, your practitioner will take 2 blood samples 48 hours apart.
 The level of hCG in the body should double between the blood tests.
 In some cases during a twin pregnancy, the amount of hCG present in the beginning stages could be much higher than normal.

 Another possible sign of twins is the woman's uterus is measuring larger than what is expected.
 Your practitioner will measure the belly and use established guidelines to determine that the uterus and baby are growing on track.

 It is common for expectant mothers to experience pregnancy-related symptoms known as 'morning sickness' for part or all of their pregnancy.
 Symptoms related to morning sickness include nausea, fatigue, vomiting, heartburn, and insomnia.
 Morning sickness is not an indicator of how many babies a woman is carrying, but some twin moms-to-be experience stronger symptoms than usual.
 It is important to note that the severity of illness during pregnancy is unique for each woman.
 Some women go through the entire pregnancy with very little sickness, while others do have a hard time adjusting to the changing hormones.
 Luckily for most women, morning sickness eases by the twelfth week of pregnancy, which is the end of the first trimester.

 Your practitioner will schedule more appointments and ultrasounds for your twin pregnancy than normal.
 This is because although twin pregnancies are becoming more common, it is still considered a high risk pregnancy.
 The body works considerably hard to accommodate the two little people living within your belly and it is important to make sure they are both measuring correctly.

-One risk associated with twin pregnancy is the vanishing twin syndrome.
+One risk associated with a twin pregnancy is the vanishing twin syndrome.
 This occurs when one of the twins detected during an ultrasound suddenly disappears.
 There are no known causes for why this occurs.